Skip to main content

 Several factors are likely contributing to the unusual norovirus activity we’re seeing this season.
 These include:

-There's currently no indication that GII.17 causes more severe illness, but work is underway to conduct further assessment of severity.
-This new GII.17 genotype has been incorrectly covered in the media as Kawasaki, which is a historic GII.17 variant, not another name for the current GII.17.
+There's currently no indication that either GII.17 or GII.4 causes more severe illness.
+However, it's important to note that people who have already had norovirus this season may catch it again, as having one genotype does not fully protect against the other.
+The GII.17 genotype has been incorrectly covered in the media as Kawasaki, which is a historic GII.17 variant, not another name for the current GII.17.
 The distinction is important because the incorrect use of ‘Kawasaki virus’ is causing confusion with ‘Kawasaki disease,’ which is an unrelated, very serious condition.

 Looking forward

-Earlier this year our surveillance systems effectively detected the shift from GII.4 to GII.17 dominance, which warrants continued attention and close monitoring by healthcare professionals and public health teams, particularly as we move deeper into the winter season.
-As norovirus usually causes short-lived illness, many people treat it at home without consulting a healthcare professional - this means that many cases go unreported and don’t appear in surveillance figures - so it is likely that burden in the community is much higher.
+Our surveillance systems continue to monitor these changing patterns in genotype dominance.
+As norovirus usually causes short-lived illness, many people treat it at home without consulting a healthcare professional - this means that many cases go unreported and don't appear in surveillance figures - so it is likely that burden in the community is much higher.
 While current numbers are higher than expected, they should be interpreted within the context of changes in surveillance systems and the evolving post-pandemic landscape.

 What you can do to prevent the spread of norovirus